 I decided to join Twitter on a whim, and am so glad I did.
 When I visit a blog that I like, and the writer of that blog does not have Twitter, something dies a little inside.
-I like conversing with bloggers with which I have something in common, and Twitter is the perfect place for that.
+I like conversing with bloggers and readers with which I have something in common, and Twitter is the perfect place for that.

 Now, I just have to make my way to Facebook.